We make women’s health work for migrants and refugees in Australia

 Multicultural Centre for Women’s Health (MCWH) is a community-based, not-for-profit organisation led by and for women from migrant and refugee backgrounds.
 We increase migrant and refugee women’s opportunities for health and wellbeing in Australia through education, advocacy and leadership.

-We think all women should have the same opportunities for health and wellbeing
+We think everyone should have the same opportunities for health and wellbeing

 Unfortunately, at the moment they don't.
 Systemic discrimination and inequity create barriers to health and wellbeing.

-Our work aims to improve migrant women's health
+We work to improve migrant and refugee women's health and wellbeing